syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Add-custom-labels.md

 ![Add custom labels to chart axis](How-to_images/MAUI_Add_custom_labels.png)

 N> This applies to all types of axes.
 Labels are rendered only if the label position presents within the visible range.
-The labels should be created only if users call the base of OnCreateLabels.
+The labels should be created only if users call the base of `OnCreateLabels`.